• Skip to primary navigation

 4. Tipping on a Yacht Charter

-6. Pay Attention to Safety Briefings
+6. Pay Close Attention to Safety Briefings

 No matter how experienced you are on the water, listen carefully to the captain’s safety briefing at the start of your charter.
 It typically covers emergency procedures, life jackets, and general onboard safety.